fairagro/basic_infrastructure/helmcharts/zalf-nextcloud/README.md

 ```

 This needs to be done within the `PostgreSQL` object when also setting the recovery time.

+#### Failing database and creation of new timeline during backup ####

+This is just an information to prevent from confusion.

+During backup you can observe that both database instances will terminate and restart.
+The reason for this is
+unknown.
+Restart of the primary database instance will trigger a failover.
+This will implicitely create a new
+PostgreSQL timeline.
+So a database backup will also create a new timelime.
+During restore the original timeline
+will be restored.

 ## Some useful shell commands ##